Alejandrolmeida/AzureSpatialAnchors/README.md

 Azure Spatial Anchors is one of these amazing services that allows us to solve the classic problems during the sharing of holograms in multi-device experiences in the same physical space.

-This repository contains all resources used for my session at the Global Azure Bootcamp 2019 in Madrid, named: "AnchorBusters: discovering Azure Spatial Anchors!"
+This repository contains all resources used on my session with my team mate Marcos Rodriguez at the Global Azure Bootcamp 2019 in Madrid, named: "AnchorBusters: discovering Azure Spatial Anchors!"

 ![AnchorBusters: discovering Azure Spatial Anchors!](Presentation/session.png)